There are times when you tend to be forgetful and leave bottles of vegetable oil in the kitchen drawer for so long until their expiry date.

 Can Eating Expired Vegetable Oil Make You Sick?

 You can get sick by consuming expired vegetable oil since it’s not safe to consume by the best-by date.
-The expired vegetable oil holds bacteria build-up, and the free radicals consumed can make you instantly ill or be the cause bearer of chronic diseases.
+The expired vegetable oil holds bacteria build-up, and the free radicals consumed can make you instantly ill or be the cause bearer of chronic diseases

-Here are some tips to help you avoid getting sick from using old oil.
-While prolonged use of expired oils may not kill you or make you sick, these chefs advise making sure you’re doing what you need to do while saving money by stopping buying too many of them or buying them when you’re ready. .
-Expired oil probably won’t kill you or make you sick but to make your food taste better, follow these chefs’ advice, stop buying too much oil, and stock up on what you need when you need it.
+While prolonged use of expired oils may not kill you or make you sick, these chefs advise ensuring you’re doing what you need to do while saving money by stopping buying too many of them or buying them when you’re ready.
+Expired oil probably won’t kill you or make you sick, but to make your food taste better, follow these chefs’ advice, stop buying too much oil, and stock up on what you need when you need it.

-This leads to the next question: Can rancid or expired cooking oil make you sick?
 If you’re concerned that vegetable oil might be rancid, you can tell by the taste.
 If the oil has an unpleasant sweetness, “like fermented fruit or fruit that has just gone completely bad,” it has gone rancid.
-The biggest problem is that the oil spoils and after a while its taste changes and becomes rancid.
+The biggest problem is that the oil spoils, and its taste changes and becomes rancid after a while.

 While rancid butter can taste bad, it usually doesn’t make you sick, at least not for long.
-Food cooked with rancid oil will taste bad and taste unusual and unpleasant.
+Food cooked with rancid oil will taste bad and taste unusual, and unpleasant.
 Eating rancid edible oil can make you taste bad, but it won’t make you sick right away.
 Despite its unpleasant taste, the oil obtained from rancid seeds may not make you feel sick once you consume it.

 Rancidification of an Oil

 Cooking in rancid olive oil won’t make you sick like contaminated meat, but it may lose its nutritional or antioxidant value.
 Rotten butter won’t make you sick like rotten meat, but the oil will have an unpleasant taste that can ruin a recipe.
-Rancid food may not make you sick, but you may not want to eat it because the taste and texture can be very unpleasant.
+Rancid food may not make you sick, but you may not want to eat it because the taste and texture can be unpleasant.

-Conditions | |
+Conditions

-Stay Cool | Keep them in a cool environment. |
+Stay CoolKeep them in a cool environment.

-Avoid light | Keep them in a dark place. |
+Avoid lightKeep them in a dark place.

-Away from heat | Keep them in a place where there is no heat. |
+Away from heatKeep them in a place where there is no heat.

 Eating rancid food won’t make you sick, but the new molecules produced by oxidation can lead to digestive problems.
 In a short time, rancid butter can cause indigestion and impart an unpleasant taste to food.
-If you experience an unpleasant or rancid taste when eating food fried in oil, your oil has gone rancid and should be thrown away.
-It may happen that you use rancid vegetable oil without realizing it, only to notice that the dish you have prepared has a strange taste.
+If you experience an unpleasant or rancid taste when eating food fried in oil, your oil has gone sour and should be thrown away.

-When exposed to air and sunlight, vegetable oils begin to lose their characteristic flavor and aroma due to oxidation reactions, which can eventually spoil them.
-The natural antioxidants in vegetable oils help fight spoilage, but all oils deteriorate over time, producing unpleasant odors and tastes, especially when exposed to air.
+The natural antioxidants in vegetable oils help fight spoilage, but all oils deteriorate over time, producing unpleasant odours and tastes, especially during air exposure.
 When it comes to rancid or expired vegetable oil, there is no doubt that it will smell bad, taste bad, and lose some antioxidants, but eating foods made with expired vegetable oil won’t make you sick.

 If you’re interested in does Malibu rum go bad, take a look at my other article.